YacineYldrm/react_project_simplefolio/README.md

 A practical project for Supercode Fullstack Web-Dev Bootcamp.
 The first day React JS

 - working with components.
-- structuring and organizing a React page (Where are redundancies?Where can I reuse a component?)
+- structuring and organizing a React page.
 - creating multiple components (modular structure)
 - styling multiple components